Created by Jeffrey Lewis and David Milch

 That's right.
 Beverly Hills.
 As in swimming pools, movie stars, etc..
-The big plan is to set himself up as a private detective.
+Norm's big plan is to set himself up as a private detective.
 And he brought his former informer/buddy/thorn in his side Sid the Snitch along to help him.

-The series didn't last long, but it was great while it lasted--a nifty half-hour of comedy, character, and even mystery as these two fish-out-of-water lowlifes took on a series of decidedly minor cases among the rich and privileged denizens of Beverly Hills.
+The series didn't last long, but I thought it was great fun while it lasted--a nifty half-hour of comedy, character, and even mystery as these two fish-out-of-water lowlifes took on a series of decidedly minor cases among the rich and privileged denizens of Beverly Hills.

 NBC wasn't sure how to deal with it either-- jerking it all around the schedule, from November 1987 to January 1988, before finally trying it out as a regular series in March.
 Not a good sign when your Christmas show airs in April.

-Maybe if Norman had dropped his drawers...
+Maybe if Norman had dropped his drawers occasionally...

 Respectfully submitted by Kevin Burton Smith.